Creating Apptainer containers

 Include: yum

-We can now open a shell in the container.
-We need the container file system to be writable, so we include the option --writable:
+6. We can now open a shell in the container.
+We need the container file system to be writable, so we include the option --writable.
+We will also need to include --fakeroot option:

-In this case we will install the application group “Development Tools” that includes most of the components we need (C, C++, make), but also a lot of currently less important tools.
+💡 In this case we will install the application group “Development Tools” that includes most of the components we need (C, C++, make), but also a lot of tools not needed in this example.
+We also install wget to download the source code.

 yum group install "Development Tools" -y